 by Jenny Lelwica Buttaccio, OTR/L

-If you have a chronic illness that’s characterized by a slew of mysterious symptoms like fatigue and pain (Lyme, myalgic encephalomyelitis/chronic fatigue syndrome, fibromyalgia), you’ve probably been told by some medical expert that you need to exercise to step up your recovery.
-And perhaps, like mine, your reaction was “I want to, but how, exactly, am I supposed to do that when I’m literally too sick and tired to get out of bed most days?”
+If you have a chronic illness that’s characterized by a slew of mysterious symptoms like fatigue and pain (Lyme disease, myalgic encephalomyelitis/chronic fatigue syndrome, fibromyalgia, long COVID), you’ve probably been told by some medical expert that you need to exercise to step up your recovery.
+And perhaps, like mine, your reaction was, “I want to, but how, exactly, am I supposed to do that when I’m literally too sick and tired to get out of bed most days?”

-For better or worse, the mainstream medical community has long viewed the physical decline in a person’s functioning — a process known as deconditioning — as the result of their not engaging in sufficient amounts of physical activity.
+For better or worse, the mainstream medical community has long viewed the physical decline in a person’s functioning — a process known as deconditioning — as the result of not participating in sufficient amounts of physical activity or being out of shape.
 By default, then, if a patient fails to experience improvements in their symptoms, it’s likely a consequence of too little movement.